shimmerproject/adwaita-xfce-icon-theme/README.md

 # Adwaita-Xfce icon theme

 This icon theme inherits from Adwaita.
 It is not a full icon theme but rather an extension for Adwaita fixing missing icons that are used in Xfce.
-Icons used are either from Adwaita upstream or other non-affiliated projects.

 ## Requirements